pminina01/readthedocs/Eventlog-target.md

 ### Performance Options
 * **OptimizeBufferReuse** - Reduce logging overhead, by allowing buffer reuse.
 Default: `True`
   > Introduced with NLog v4.4.2.
-Default became `True` until NLog v4.5
+Default became `True` with NLog v4.5

 ### Event Log Options
 * **machineName** - Name of the machine on which Event Log service is running.
 Default: `.`